mighty-gerbils/gerbil/doc/guide.md

 Gerbil uses pattern matching extensively, so a suitable match macro is provided by the language.
-The pattern language is similar to plt's match lanuge, with structs destuctured by the structure name.
+The pattern language is similar to plt's match macro, with structs destuctured by the structure name.
 In addition, the square brackets destructure lists symmetrically to their construction.